awsdocs/aws-private-ca-user-guide/doc_source/PcaGettingStarted.md

 ## Install the AWS Command Line Interface \(Optional\)<a name="PcaInstallCLI"></a>

 If you have not installed the AWS CLI but want to use it, follow the directions at [AWS Command Line Interface](https://aws.amazon.com/cli/)\.
-In this guide, we assume you have [configured](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html) your endpoint, region, and authentication details, and we omit these parameters from the sample commands\.
+In this guide, we assume that you have [configured](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html) your endpoint, Region, and authentication details, and we omit these parameters from the sample commands\.